 Anxiety will always be there for all of us, and the goal is to learn how to manage (recognise and address) it so that it doesn’t take over our lives.

-As parents, your first impulse is often to step in and solve your children’s problems.
+As parents, you probably want to step in and solve your children’s problems for them.
 It is tempting to want to wrap them in cotton wool and protect them from all the challenges we know the big wide world is going to present to them.
 We can’t “fix” our children’s anxiety, but we can help them to deal with it, by “being there” with them in their discomfort.

 The trick is in finding the balance between keeping them safe from harm, but still helping them to acquire the skills they need to have a life full of new experiences and the learning that comes through this.